Bruce

 World Without End 3 - Childhood’s End 16mm film/4K digital, 9 minutes 2024 Color

-This film is upcoming.
-A dark envisionment of childhood in red and blue, abstraction alternates with narrative.
+World Without End 3 - Childhood’s End is a dark film envisionment of childhood in shades of red and blue where painted abstraction alternates with found footage.
 Dedicated to the filmmaker Phil Solomon 1953-2019.

 Bruce Cooper was born in 1965 in Oak Park Illinois, a suburb of Chicago.
 He attended the University of Colorado Bolder where he earned a B.F.A. in Film Studies and Film Production.
 While at Colarodo University at Bolder, Cooper studied under the renowned filmmaker Stan Brakhage.
 Following his academic career, Bruce founded and operated the Denver Art Museum Cinema Series for four years.
 He worked for the San Francisco Cinematheque, and Canyon Cinema Coop.
 Recently, Bruce organizes and runs a monthly film screen series based in Asheville, N.C.
 Cooper has been teaching humanities and film at School of Living Arts in Candler, N.C.